Littlehampton: Economy

-The world headquarters of The Body Shop is situated towards the north of the town, and is a major employer in the area.

-A local company, Dando Drilling International Ltd, has been exporting drilling rigs from Littlehampton since 1867.
+A local company, Dando Drilling International Ltd, founded in 1867, had been exporting drilling rigs from Littlehampton since 1868.
+Since June 2024, the company has been in voluntary liquidation.
 Van Heyningen Brothers (VHB) salad growers was a major employer in the town from 1964 to 2003.

+The world headquarters of The Body Shop was previously situated towards the north of the town, and was a major employer in the area.

 Governance and politics

-Littlehampton lies within the parliamentary constituency of Bognor Regis and Littlehampton, the Member of Parliament (MP) for which is Conservative Nick Gibb.
+Littlehampton lies within the parliamentary constituency of Bognor Regis and Littlehampton, the Member of Parliament (MP) for which is Conservative Alison Griffiths.

 At a local government level, Littlehampton is part of Littlehampton Town Council, Arun District Council and West Sussex County Council.
 Littlehampton currently has 10 seats on the district council, spread across five wards – Beach, Brookfield, Ham, River and Wick with Toddington.
 At the district elections held in May 2011, the Conservatives won 7 of these 10 seats, Labour 2 and the Liberal Democrats 1.
 On West Sussex county council, the town is represented by two Conservatives and a Liberal Democrat.